 Overseas Study Plan

-Successful applicants will need to complete an approved Overseas Study Plan for the institution to which they have been nominated.
+Successful applicants will be given access, by Stop 1, to the Overseas Study Planner tool and will need to complete an approved Overseas Study Plan for the institution to which they have been nominated.
 Failure to provide a completed and approved Overseas Study Plan will likely result in the student not receiving the full credit transfer upon completion of their overseas study.